About Us

 How did Holly Press Fibers get its name if there isn't a "Holly"?

 My Grandpa Carl worked at a regular 9-5 job in downtown Chicago as a printer where he was nicknamed "Holly" as a play on his last name.
 He also set up a print shop in the basement of their large home on Ridge Avenue.
 He called it Holly Press.
 He had 2 enormous printing presses, type cases, a paper cutter that probably weighed a ton and various other gadgets.
-Five of his daughters, my mom and aunts, learned to set type and operate the presses!
+Six of his daughters, my mom and aunts, learned to set type and operate the presses!
 After sweeping up on a Saturday afternoon, the sisters would strap on their roller skates and race around the aisles that formed a big circle.
 Sometimes there would be popcorn or even a Pepsi (a bottle for each person – gasp!).
 To this day Holly Press and Grandpa Carl remain a source of pride and fond remembrance.

 Holly Press Fibers is a nod to both my grandpa and his love of the printed word, as well as mom and aunts and their creative, artistic natures!
 Now I create hand-dyed treasures many of which are inspired by my love of nature and literature.